Careers

 The dentist communicates with the dental technologist with prescriptions, drawings, and measurements taken from the patient.
 The most important aspect of this is a dental impression into which the technologist flows a gypsum dental stone to create a replica of the patient’s anatomy known as a dental model.
 A technologist can then use this model for the construction of custom appliances.

-To find out more about what a career is like in dental technology, read our FAQ below or click here to visit the National Association of Dental Laboratories’ website for more information.
+To find out more about what a career is like in dental technology, read our FAQ below or visit the National Association of Dental Laboratories’ website for more information.

 What Type of Dental Technology